momentohq/public-dev-docs/docs/mediastore/streaming/live-streaming/glass-to-glass-latency.md

 * **Optimized player buffering** - Players can be tuned to buffer fewer seconds of video ahead of time, reducing the waiting period before playback starts.
 However, this comes with the trade-off of increased buffering risks if network conditions degrade.

-By combining **Momento MediaStore's** low-latency segment/manifest storage and efficient content retrieval with additional strategies like shorter segments and chunked transfer encoding, you can significantly reduce in glass-to-glass latency in your livestreams.
+Combining **Momento MediaStore's** low-latency segment/manifest storage and efficient content retrieval with additional strategies like shorter segments and chunked transfer encoding, significantly reduces glass-to-glass latency in your live streams.
 Whether you're streaming sports, concerts, or news, reducing this latency is critical to delivering real-time content that keeps viewers engaged.
-As the demand for faster, more responsive livestreams grows, leveraging both optimized infrastructure and modern streaming techniques helps you provide a smooth, high-quality experience for audiences worldwide.
+As the demand for faster, more responsive live streams grows, leveraging both optimized infrastructure and modern streaming techniques helps you provide a smooth, high-quality experience for audiences worldwide.